top of page

-As we look back on 2025, we’re grateful for the momentum, curiosity, and conversations that helped shape GoSign.AI this year.
+As I look back on 2025, I feel grateful for the momentum, curiosity, and conversations that helped shape GoSign.AI this year.

-2025 was defined by experimentation, learning in public, and staying grounded in what matters most: building sign language AI that is Deaf-led, community-informed, and genuinely useful.
+2025 was defined by experimentation and learning in public.
+We stayed grounded in what matters most: building sign language AI that is Deaf-led, community-informed, and genuinely useful.

-As our work expanded to support 20+ sign languages in our mobile app, each with its own linguistic structure and cultural context, we had the opportunity to engage with communities, researchers, and practitioners across the globe, from Norway to Italy and beyond.
-Those experiences didn’t just broaden our reach, they strengthened our thinking.
-They challenged assumptions, sharpened priorities, and helped us fine-tune internal processes so we can be better stewards of GoSign’s long-term goals.
+Our work expanded to support over 20 sign languages in our mobile app.
+Each language has its own linguistic structure and cultural context.
+This expansion allowed us to engage with communities, researchers, and practitioners across the globe—from Norway to Italy and beyond.
+These experiences broadened our reach and strengthened our thinking.
+They challenged assumptions, sharpened priorities, and helped us fine-tune internal processes.
+This way, we can be better stewards of GoSign’s long-term goals.

-Along the way, we continued exploring how Deaf experiences, research, and applied AI can work together to advance sign language recognition in ways that respect both language and culture.
+Along the way, we explored how Deaf experiences, research, and applied AI can work together.
+Our aim is to advance sign language recognition in ways that respect both language and culture.

-Below are some of the milestones that shaped our year, moments of progress, learning, and collaboration that continue to guide where we’re headed next.
+Below are some milestones that shaped our year.
+These moments of progress, learning, and collaboration continue to guide where we’re headed next.

 In February, GoSign.AI was invited to present at the Professional Day for Norwegian Sign Language Production 2025 on February 6th in Sandefjord, Norway.

-The presentation explored the intersection of AI and sign language, examining current developments in the field and future trajectories for sign language accessibility technology.
+The presentation explored the intersection of AI and sign language.
+We examined current developments in the field and future trajectories for sign language accessibility technology.

 This trip also had a direct product outcome.
 Norwegian Sign Language became the newest language added to our mobile app, marking the 21st sign language supported.